sarthakgaikwad1/Density_Based_Traffic_Control_Using_Machine_Learning/README.md

-This project was built using Python, Flask, HTML and CSS.
+This project Density Based Traffic Control Using Machine Learning was built using Python, Flask, HTML and CSS.
 This project based on Machine Learning.
+I have used CNN algorithm to manage traffic data in this project.